Refugee ship leaves island for Greek mainland

-The Greek coast guard’s office said the ship, which has acted as a floating accommodation and registration center since Sunday, was heading for the northern port of Thessaloniki, Greece’s second biggest city.
+The Greek coast guard’s office said the ship, which has acted as a floating accommodation and registration centre since Sunday, was heading for the northern port of Thessaloniki, Greece’s second biggest city.

 On Tuesday, Athens appealed to its European Union partners to come up with a comprehensive strategy to deal with the migrant crisis after 21,000 people landed on Greek shores last week alone.